He'd never stood one single time to prove the county wrong

 - The song "Coward of the County" by Kenny Rogers, which currently provides the page quote.
 Tommy's father died in prison and on his deathbed he told Tommy not to follow in his footsteps, saying that "you don't have to fight to be a man."
 Later in the song a bunch of guys rape Tommy's girlfriend while he's away at work and he learns that "sometimes you gotta fight when you're a man."
-Tommy's Crowning Moment of Awesome comes when he confronts the rapists in a bar.
+He confronts the rapists in a bar.
 He turns around and they mock him for running... then they realize he's locking the door so they can't escape.

 - Stan Roger's "Harris and the Mare".